acend/openshift-operations-training/content/en/docs/03/04_logging.md

 You can install [OpenShift Logging](https://docs.openshift.com/container-platform/latest/logging/cluster-logging.html) to aggregate all the logs from your OpenShift cluster, such as node logs, application logs and infrastructure logs.

-To deploy the cluster logging stack from the CLI, we need to create the following objects:
+To deploy the cluster logging stack from the CLI, we need to create the following objects.
+Have a look at them first:

 * OpenShift Elasticsearch Operator Namespace